Motion To Reopen & Appeals

 Motion to Reopen

 A Motion to Reopen is a request to reopen an unfavorable decision by the US Citizenship and Immigration Service.
-A Motion to reopen can also be filed with the immigration court or The Board of Immigration Appeals to reopen an outstanding deportation or removal order by an immigration judge so that a person can file a new application or seek other immigration benefits and avoid deportation.
-Some examples of when a Motion to Reopen may be filed include:
+You can also file a Motion to reopen with the immigration court or The Board of Immigration Appeals to reopen an outstanding deportation or removal order so that you can file a new application or seek other immigration benefits.

 • A Request for Evidence was sent to the wrong address or not sent at all